HL7/fhircast-docs/docs/index.md

 ![FHIRcast overview](img/colorful%20overview%20diagram.png)

 * Event notifications are thin json wrappers around FHIR resources.
-* With the `hub.topic` the app can query the Hub for the current status of the session at any time.
 * The app can request context changes by sending an event notification to the Hub's `hub.topic` url.
 The HTTP response status indicates success or failure.
 * The [Event Catalog](/#event-catalog) documents the workflow events that can be communicated in FHIRcast.
 Each event will always carry the same type of FHIR resources.